 This means that ‘threatening behaviour or intending to cause someone to fear or to provoke violence’ is an offence and if you experience harassment you are protected by law.
-Find out more about the law by clicking here.
+Find out more about the law here.

 Not everyone wants to report to the Police but if you have experienced any form of harassment and want it to be investigated you will need to report it to the Police.